CenturyLinkCloud/PublicKB/Release Notes/2015/2015-09-22-cloud-platform-release-notes.md

   * Microsoft Windows Server 2012 Datacenter (64-bit)
   * Microsoft Windows Server 2012 Datacenter R2 (64-bit)

-  For more information and to sign up for the beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/intrusion-prevention-service/).
+  For more information and to sign up for the beta, visit our [product page on the Lumen Cloud website](https://www.ctl.io/intrusion-prevention-service/).

 ### Online Tools (1)